-The gallery is home to remarkable objects selected from more than 4,000 items from the national collections that will be stored at Chatham from January 2011.
+The National Museums: Maritime Treasures gallery is home to remarkable objects selected from more than 4,000 items from the national collections.

 London and the River Thames lay at the heart of Britain’s international trade for over 300 years.
 Extensive docks and port industries, combined with international insurance and commodity markets, led to London becoming the maritime capital of the world.
 In the 19th century Thames’ shipbuilders and marine steam- engine builders were at the forefront of iron and steel ship construction, and the ships that were built on the river had a world-wide impact.

 By the early 19th century Britain led the world in ship design and construction, with models playing a major role in both processes.
 Today, historic models made as part of the design and construction process, provide evidence of the innovation and pioneering ground-breaking engineering that enabled Britain to become the world’s maritime superpower of the 19th and early 20th centuries.